 - Open Enrollment courses are comprised of 6-7 online learning modules.
 Each module addresses a competency defined in ACUE’s Effective Practice Framework©.
 Successfully completing an open enrollment course earns a microcredential which can stack with other ACUE microcredentials to earn a Certificate in Effective College Teaching.

 - Modules are content rich and include demonstration videos, interviews with leading experts, curated planning guides and other resources.

 - One synchronous and facilitated Zoom session on the course launch date.

 - Downloadable planning guides and resources to support learning and implementation of recommended techniques.

 - Professional facilitation by an expert in teaching and learning with whom you will share insights and ideas along with other educators in your cohort.

-- Continued access to course materials for one year after the course closes.
+- Continued access to course materials for one year after course completion.